CIRCSE/LT4HALA/2022/EvaLatin.md

 - 24 May 2022: camera ready version of reports due to organizers

 ### DATA
-Data are distributed in the [CoNLL-U format](https://universaldependencies.org/format.html).
+Data is distributed in the [CoNLL-U format](https://universaldependencies.org/format.html).
 In our dataset ID, FORM, LEMMA, UPOS, and FEATS fields are annotated: all the other fields are filled in with underscores.

 #### Training Data
 **17 March 2022 --> Download NEW training data: [EvaLatin2022-training-new.zip](https://github.com/CIRCSE/LT4HALA/blob/master/2022/data_and_doc/EvaLatin2022-training-new.zip).
-In the previous version of the training data some tokens were misspelled due to a bug in the script used for the conversion of the LASLA annotation into the CoNLL-U format (72 types - 1,109 tokens).
+In the previous version of the training data some tokens were misspelled due to a bug in the script used for the conversion of the LASLA annotation into the CoNLL-U format (72 types - 1,109 tokens out of 316,573).
 Misspelled types are reported in Appendix B of the [guidelines](https://github.com/CIRCSE/LT4HALA/blob/master/2022/data_and_doc/EvaLatin_2022_guidelines-TEST.pdf) and the corresponding tokens will not be taken into consideration in the evaluation (download the new version of the [scorer](https://github.com/CIRCSE/LT4HALA/blob/master/2022/data_and_doc/conll18_ud_eval_EvaLatin_2022_rev2.py)).**

 Texts provided as training data are the same adopted as training and test data in EvaLatin 2020 but the annotation can be different from the one of the previous edition of the campaign: indeed, in 2020 we did not use the LASLA corpus directly but a manually revised version of the annotations automatically made by the Perseus model of UDPiPe.